etnad101/school-notes/ES-110/Week 4.md

 ## Forest Statistics
 - ~1/3 of the earth's land surface is forested
 - A temperate forest contains 605 of the biomass of a tropical forest
-- Humans have removes ~1/2 of the world forest cover
+- Humans have removed ~1/2 of the world's forest cover
 - Current forest clearance rates are highest in tropical regions
 - Deforestation results when forests are not allowed to regenerate after harvesting